euruko2012/call-for-proposals/build-a-non-rails-centric-app/README.md

 ## The Elevator Pitch

-Should Rails the centre of your app?
+Should Rails be the centre of your app?
 Do you spend more time worrying about the framework than your business? if yes, then this is the talk for you.
 If no, it'll be nice to know and interact with people on the other side of the coin.